lemval/growatt-rs232-reader/README.md

 # growatt-rs232-reader

-This reader allows some Growatt Inverters to publish data on a REST endpoint.
+This reader allows some Growatt Inverters to publish data on a REST endpoint and optionally MQTT topic.

 Example output of ```http://127.0.0.1:5701/status```:
 ```json